-The CA's information security is managed according to the CA's information security policy and the standard ISO/IEC 27001.
+Digital and Population Data Services Agency's information security is managed according to Digital and Population Data Services Agency's information security policy and the standard ISO/IEC 27001.

 6.7 Telecommunication network security

 The security of telecommunication is implemented in such a way that the certificate system's telecommunication network is a consistent whole isolated from other telecommunication networks and has doubled critical components.